SMRhadou/fed-SURF/README.md

 # fed-SURF

-This repository contains the code needed tp produce the results of the following paper:
+This repository contains the code needed tp reproduce the results of the following paper:
 "Stochastic Unrolled Federate Learning," under review, 2023.

 To run the main experiment in the paper: